LeonBouquiet/DatabaseTestSetManager/README.md

 2. `ByReinitialize` - Executes the SQL scripts again to reinitialize the database.
 Usually slower than ByRollback but doesn't interfere with any SQL transactions from the code under test.
 3. `None` - The database is left as-is; use this only for tests that don't modify the database.

+## Frequently Asked Questions

+# Can I see a full example of how it should be used?

+Sure, check out the [Sample solution on GitHub](https://github.com/LeonBouquiet/DatabaseTestSetManager/tree/main/src/Sample).

+# Does it support parallelization?

+Sadly not at this moment, but hopefully I can find some time to look into that.